BLOG

-Now, thanks to advancements in revision control technology, many of us are on the other side of yet another large step forward, in which version control becomes less of a tool to control the source code, and more of a tool to help craft the source code into its best form.
+This was a very large step for the industry that often goes unnoticed.
+Not having to deal with multiple copies of a code base or having to manually apply code patches is huge win for productivity, and removing the drudgery of those error prone processes is a boon for morale.
+Now, thanks to advancements in revision control technology, many of us are now on the other side of yet another large step forward, in which revision control becomes less of a tool to control the source code, and more of a tool to help craft the source code into its best form.

-We primarily work with ruby on rails here at Entrision, but these principles apply to any codebase in any language.
+We primarily work with ruby on rails here at Entrision but these principals apply to any codebase in any language.
 All code bases tell a story.
 Without revision control, that history was much harder to find and often took the form of changelogs and roadmaps and other such files that happened to be left around in the copy you are looking through.
+When that changed to a full accounting of every change to the code base, the quality of that story started to diverge wildly.
+Early on, many repositories became minutia collections; simple lists of each file changed, maybe with a brief note.

-The Basics of Git
+First, The Basics

-We’ll assume you know the basics of Git, but we’ll lay down enough to set a solid starting point.
+We’ll assume you know the basics of git, but we’ll lay down enough to set a solid starting point.
 In git, a branch is made from the current point in the repository with the checkout command.
-First, we’ll create a repo with a single file, then create a branch:
+First we’ll create a repo with a single file, then create a branch:

 $ git init .